Audi e-tron facing recall just months after launch

-Despite being so radical underneath, the e-tron looks thoroughly conventional and will sit comfortably alongside Audi’s current range of SUVs.
-At 4.9 metres long, it'll fit between the conventionally powered Audi Q5 and Audi Q7.
+Despite being so radical underneath, the e-tron looks thoroughly conventional and sits comfortably alongside Audi’s current range of SUVs.
+At 4.9 metres long, it fits between the conventionally powered Audi Q5 and Audi Q7.

 Audi e-tron price, Launch Edition and Edition 1

-Audi has confirmed the standard e-tron will cost from £71,490, while the Launch Edition – which adds a plethora of kit including 'virtual' door mirrors, 21-inch alloys, Matrix LED headlights and black styling pack – will cost £82,240.
+The standard e-tron costs from £71,490, while the Launch Edition – which adds a plethora of kit including 'virtual' door mirrors, 21-inch alloys, Matrix LED headlights and black styling pack – costs £82,240.

 Other Launch Edition features include electric steering wheel adjustment, adaptive cruise assist, traffic-sign recognition and a 360-degree camera.
 All e-trons are eligible for the government's plug-in car grant, which slashes £3,500 off the list price.